 In the current work the variable of applied displacement is replaced with the cold bend curvature in the visualization of all parameters which show a variation with respect to displacement.
 The motivation for that is to generalize the reaction force and equivalent plastic strain variations obtained for a particular pipe geometry to all possible geometric configurations.

-The curvature of the cold bend is calculated based on the assumption that as the displacement of the loading pin (u) is applied, the cold bend deforms into a circular arc with a radius of curvature R. The nonlinear relationship between u and R is a function of the total length of the cold bend (L), the bend angle (θ=L2R) and the initial horizontal length of the cold bend (H0) as follows:
+The curvature of the cold bend is calculated based on the assumption that as the displacement of the loading pin (u) is applied, the cold bend deforms into a circular arc with a radius of curvature R. Although in practice cold field bends do not have perfect curvature because of being progressively kinked, this assumption allows us to approximate the overall curvature of the cold bend.
+The nonlinear relationship between u and R is a function of the total length of the cold bend (L), the bend angle (θ=L2R) and the initial horizontal length of the cold bend (H0) as follows: